huntdatacenter/docs/docs/do-science/community/freedom-to-explore.md

 We see scientists as explorers.
 The kind of explorers that seeks towards the unknown, similar to our old [explorers](https://en.wikipedia.org/wiki/Fridtjof_Nansen).
 The kind of individuals that gaze at the stars, imagines new ways, and follow their own paths - not because they are easy, but preciesly because they are hard.

-In these circumstances, and in the highly regulated field of data-driven science, HUNT Cloud's aim is to ensure as much freedom as possible for our explorers.
+In these circumstances, and in the highly regulated field of data-driven science, we aim is to ensure as much freedom as possible for our explorers.
+And, we want to be held accountable towards this bar whenever we meet to discuss improvements to your lab environments.

 **About the illustration**

-The «Freedom to explore» universe illustration is made by Ingunn B Ferstad at our HUNT Cloud team and published under an open license.
-[Click here](/about/illustrations/) to see more illustrations and read about the license and how you can freely use the illustrations.
+The «Freedom to explore» universe illustrations are made by Ingunn B Ferstad in our HUNT Cloud team.
+They are published under an open license.
+[Click here](/about/illustrations/) to read about conditions for us and to see more of our illustrations.
+See our [FAQ section](/do-science/community/freedom-to-explore/#faq) at the bottom of the page for more information.

-**One PDF with all languages**
+**One PDF to see them all**

 We have collected individual languages in a low resolution PDF-file with "cheat codes" at the bottom if you want browse them all for fun: [Freedom to explore - all languages (lowres)](https://assets.hdc.ntnu.no/assets/artworks/freedom-to-explore/hunt-cloud-freedom-to-explore-all-72dpi-screen.pdf) (PDF, 72 DPI)

 ::: tip Submit your language

 This list is made by current and past community members.
-Can't find your language or a language that your care passionately about?
-[Send us](/contact) your translation in a general contact request, and we will add it to the list.
+Can't find your language or a language that you care deeply about?
+Or do you see room for improved translations?
+Great!
+Send us your translation or update in a [general contact request](/contact).

 :::